 But first, what is self-care?
 And how do you do it?

-If you browse #selfcare on Facebook or Instagram, you might think self-care is all about fancy manicures, tropical vacations and gooey plates of brownies.
+You might think self-care is all about fancy manicures, tropical vacations and gooey plates of brownies.
 And while rest and relaxation — and nutrition — are certainly pillars of self-care, it's really something that starts on a deeper, more internal level.

 There are two parts to self-care: first, asking yourself how you're feeling, and then, acting on whatever needs you have at that moment.